 We also seek to develop biomedical microfluidic technologies for the disease detection, diagnosis and therapy.
 These microfluidic devices work on the principles of cell mechanics to distinguish and retrieve rare diseased cells with biophysical properties that are distinctly different from the larger population of other healthy cell types.

-He has authored more than 280 peer-reviewed papers (including 38 invited/review articles), 26 book chapters and delivered more than 270 invited talks.
-He is an elected Fellow of the American Institute for Medical and Biological Engineering as well as the Academy of Engineering, Singapore.
+He has authored more than 320 peer-reviewed papers (including 49 invited/review articles), 28 book chapters and delivered more than 300 plenary/keynote/invited talks.
+He is an elected Fellow of the American Institute for Medical and Biological Engineering, International Academy of Medical and Biological Engineering as well as the Academy of Engineering, Singapore.
 He is also an elected member of the World Council of Biomechanics.
-He currently sits on the editorial boards of more than 12 international journals.
-Prof Lim has co-founded one incubator and four startups which are commercializing technologies developed in his lab.
+He currently sits on the editorial boards of more than 14 international journals.
+Prof Lim has co-founded one incubator and five startups which are commercializing technologies developed in his lab.

-He and his team have garnered more than 50 research awards and honors including the Vladimir K. Zworykin Award in 2015, University’s Outstanding Researcher Award and Outstanding Innovator Award in 2014, the Credit Suisse Technopreneur of the Year Award, Wall Street Journal Asian Innovation Award (Gold) in 2012, President’s Technology Award in 2011 and the IES Prestigious Engineering Achievement Award in 2010 among others.
-His research was cited by the MIT Technology Review magazine as one of the top ten emerging technologies of 2006 that will “have a significant impact on business, medicine or culture”.
+He and his team have garnered more than 60 research awards and honors including the International Precision Medicine Conference Prize 2017, ASEAN Outstanding Engineering Achievement Award and Asian Scientists 100 in 2016, Vladimir K. Zworykin Award in 2015, University’s Outstanding Researcher Award and Outstanding Innovator Award in 2014, the Credit Suisse Technopreneur of the Year Award, Wall Street Journal Asian Innovation Award (Gold) in 2012, President’s Technology Award in 2011 and the IES Prestigious Engineering Achievement Award in 2010 among others.
+His research was cited by the MIT Technology Review magazine as one of the top ten emerging technologies of 2006 that will “have a significant impact on business, medicine or culture.”

 1. Warkiani, M E, B L Khoo, L Wu, A Tay, A A S Bhagat, J Han, C T Lim, Ultra-fast, label-free isolation of circulating tumor cells from blood using spiral microfluidics, Nature Protocols, 14, 1, 128-37, 2016.